Common Area Maintenance (CAM) Charges: What to Know

 Capping the CAM

 A great Tenant Rep will help you cap the CAM charges to assure they are within the realm of reason.
 This is one of the key things she or he should be negotiating for you.
-This provision keeps an upper limit on CAM charges, thus protecting the your budget from excessive charges.
+This provision keeps an upper limit on CAM charges, thus protecting the your budget from excessive charges or unpredictable costs.
 Caps can be either compounded or cumulative and are typically expressed as a percentage of the total charge.

 Inversely, landlords may want to include a “floor” on CAM charges.
 This is part of the negotiating.It creates a lower or base limit on the annual CAM costs tenants pay.